 Louisa completed her undergraduate studies on Orthoptics in July 2008 and took up a clinical orthoptic position at Addenbrookes Hospital, Cambridge in September of the same year.

-Louisa began her PhD studies with Anglia Ruskin University in September 2017 and passed her VIVA in July 2022 following successful defence of her thesis entitled, “Considerations of modified vision and crowding tests, for improved detection of Amblyopia”.
+Louisa began her PhD studies with ARU in September 2017 and passed her viva in July 2022 following successful defence of her thesis entitled, “Considerations of modified vision and crowding tests, for improved detection of Amblyopia”.
+She is a member of the Vision and Hearing Sciences Research Group.

 Louisa’s main research interests are the enhanced detection and treatment of amblyopia, and the control of binocular single vision in 3D, augmented and virtual reality gaming.